How to Compare Student Loan Refinancing LendersMarch 13, 2020

 If you want to save money and pay off your debt as quickly as possible, student loan refinancing may be a smart strategy for you.
 However, there are literally dozens of refinancing companies out there, so how can you find the right one for you?

 When you refinance federal or private student loans — or even parent student loans — you take out a loan from a company like ELFI for the amount of your existing education debt.
 The loan you take out has different terms than your old ones, including interest rate, length of repayment, and minimum monthly payment.

 When you refinance your debt, you can opt for a new loan term.
 You can extend your repayment term to up to 20 years to reduce your monthly payment and make it more affordable.
 Or, you can qualify for a lower interest rate and save money over the course of your repayment.
 You can even pay off your loans months or years ahead of schedule, freeing yourself from your debt.

 Just how effective is student loan refinancing?
-ELFI customers reported that they save $272 per month, on average, and should see an average of $13,940 in total savings after refinancing their student loans.1
+ELFI customers reported that they save $214 per month, on average, or will see an average of $18,699 in total savings after refinancing their student loans.1

 How to find the best student loan refinance companies